-The Building Official or designee may waive or modify fees for building permits under the following situations:
+The Building OfficialDirector of Planning and Development Services or designee may waive or modify fees for building or other permits under the following situations:

-- A. Re-inspection fees if the Building Official determines that the original order or notice of non-compliance was invalid or when mitigating circumstances beyond the responsible party's control exist including, but not limited to, conflicting enforcement requirements by other agencies or conditions caused by third parties. - B. Permit and plan review fees where the project valuation may need to be adjusted. - C. Other fees as determined by the City Manager to be paid for by the General Fund.
+A. Re-inspection fees if the Building Official determines that the original order or notice of non-compliance was invalid or when mitigating circumstances beyond the responsible party's control exist including, but not limited to, conflicting enforcement requirements by other agencies or conditions caused by third parties.

+B. Permit and plan review fees where the project valuation may need to be adjusted.